devnationworld/resources/README.md

 ## Articles
+[Size of Programming Language Communities in Q3 2021.](https://www.developernation.net/blog/size-of-programming-language-communities-in-q3-2021) Programming languages are a beloved subject of debate and one of the first topics we cover in our reports.
+Check out who reigns at the top.
+[DEVELOPERNATION]

+[How Trello Android converted from Gson to Moshi.](https://blog.danlew.net/2021/11/01/how-trello-android-converted-from-gson-to-moshi/)Trello Android recently converted from using Gson to Moshi for handling JSON.
+It was a bit tricky so Dan Lew wanted to document the process.
+[DANLEW]

+[What’s new in Xamarin and Visual Studio 2022.](https://devblogs.microsoft.com/xamarin/whats-new-in-xamarin-and-visual-studio-2022/) David Ortinau shares a round-up of the latest Xamarin releases, revisits the Xamarin support policy, and looks ahead at the road to .NET 6 and .NET MAUI coming in the second quarter of 2022.
+[DEVBLOGS.MICROSOFT]

+[10 CSS Resources that you should bookmark.](https://dev.to/j471n/10-css-resources-that-you-should-bookmark-46l6) Some awesome resources that can improve your productivity.
+[DEVTO]

+[5 ways to crack remote internships in 2021.](https://www.crio.do/blog/remote-internships/) Although you may not find companies posting about remote internship roles, you can land an opportunity by putting yourself out there, in the market.
+[CRIO]

+[Software engineering is a loser’s game.](https://dzone.com/articles/software-engineering-is-a-losers-game) Software engineering is a loser’s game.
+So let’s learn to play the game and stop losing to ourselves.
+[DZONE]

+[DotNetConf 2021 - .NET everywhere - Windows, Linux, and beyond.](https://www.hanselman.com/blog/dotnetconf-2021-net-everywhere-windows-linux-and-beyond) .NET 6 is released and it's a LTS release which means it'll be fully and actively supported for the next 3 years.
+[HANSELMAN]

+[The role of data governance in effective data management.](https://www.eweek.com/database/role-of-data-governance-in-effective-data-management/) Four industry experts discuss the growing challenges in data governance, and highlight the issues that need to be resolved for better data management.
+[EWEEK]

+[REST APIs for Oracle Database.](https://www.thatjeffsmith.com/archive/2021/10/rest-apis-for-oracle-database-postman-vs-insomnia/) Postman vs Insomnia.
+[THATJEFFSMITH]

+[Microservices using NestJS.](https://splimter.medium.com/microservices-using-nestjs-4ea5f1580d32) Soheyb Merah shares their guide.
+[SPLIMTER.MEDIUM]

+[SRE vs DevOps for APIs.](https://apiacademy.co/2021/08/sre-vs-devops-for-apis/) Adam DuVander discusses the benefits of each and how companies use them to strengthen their API products.
+[APIACADEMY]

 [Difference between MVVM vs MVC.](https://www.educba.com/mvvm-vs-mvc/) The major key differences such as architecture, operation, advantages, and limitations are discussed in this article.
 [EDUCBA]

 [Sending iOS push notifications via APNs.](https://blog.engineyard.com/ios-push-notifications-via-apns) This blog post discusses in detail the APN services, enable and register for remote notifications, device token ids, and APN node package with the help of a sample iOS.
 [ENGINEYARD]